davidparker83686/student-workbook/src/reflections/wk10/day_3.md

 ```
 ## How can you modify an Enum?
 ```
+ALTER MODIFY command
 ```

 ## How have you used Enums in your afternoon lab projects this far?(if you have not yet, give an example of how you could)
 ```
+I have yet and to be honest I still dont understand C# and Enums well endought to know when to use that.
 ```

 AFTERNOON PROJECT - https://davidparker83686.github.io/AKnightsTale/